fixrb/brutal/README.md

 ## Overview

-Let __Brutal__ shape for you in no time the actual behavior of your code through as many combinations of contexts as needed.
+Let __Brutal__ shape for you in no time a huge, framework-less vanilla Ruby file describing the actual behavior of your code through as many combinations of contexts as needed.

 By delegating to __Brutal__ the repetitive (and redundant) task of writing tests, you'll be able to focus on your core business: the code itself.